osu-cs290-sp20/rate-animals/README.md

 ## Changing Main Styling
 To change the styling for anything that will change accross all the pages, use the navbar-style.css file within the navbarstyle folder in the root directory.
 This will allow for consistent displaying across the website.

+## Changing Individual Page Styling
+To change an individual page's styling, simply create new css file in that page's folder and link it to the page from the HTML.